The Great Adventure (1918 film): Plot

-Rags (Love) has found local success and acclaim in her small town as an actress, but dreams of stardom on Broadway.
-She and her aunt (Finch) go to New York, where she unsuccessfully looks for work in a Broadway chorus.
-On the advice of Billy Blake (Barnett), she holds up the producer of a Broadway show to get a job.
-The lead actor in the show, Sheen (Hall), likes Rags, but when they go on a date together, he struggles to ride a horse, paddle a canoe, or swim.
+Rags has found local success and acclaim in her small town as an actress, but dreams of stardom on Broadway.
+She and her aunt go to New York, where she unsuccessfully looks for work in a Broadway chorus.
+On the advice of Billy Blake, she holds up the producer of a Broadway show to get a job.
+The lead actor in the show, Sheen, likes Rags, but when they go on a date together, he struggles to ride a horse, paddle a canoe, or swim.
 Embarrassed, he leaves the Broadway show, allowing Billy to take over the male lead and Rags to take over the female lead.